Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 Various simple components are available to use: string text, date, number, arrays, dropdown, file selector and more.
 It is also possible to define your own object by combining multiple simple components.

-In addition, there are two special parameters `x-axway-order` and `x-axway-encrypted` that extend this framework:
+In addition, there are several special parameters label `x-axway-*` that extend this framework:

 * **x-axway-order** - use to determine the order in which the selected fields will be presented in the UI
+* **x-axway-label** - use to set a label in front of the component
+* **x-axway-widget** - use to define how the ui should render a string field in case you don't want a text input (`"x-axway-widget": "textarea"`)
 * **x-axway-encrypted** - use to tell the system that the field must be encrypted for security purpose
+* **x-axway-hidden** - use to tell that this field will not be visible
+* **x-axway-copyable** - add the copy button to copy the value from the UI

 Each item is described using json format.
 Below is a non-exhaustive list:

 * type: string, integer, number, boolean